flashbard/containerize-apps/stable-diffusion-webui/README.md

     --force-enable-xformers
 ```

-On the host, you can access `localhost:7860` on the host to use the application.
+On the host, you can access `localhost:7860` to use the application.
 We make use of the
 [xformers](https://github.com/facebookresearch/xformers) package for better optimized memory usage.

 In a similar way, you can run other commands.
 Please note that there is no persistence for these containers,